Generative Sampling in Bundle Tractography using Autoencoders (GESTA): Discussion

 \section{Discussion}

-We presented GESTA (\textit{Generative Sampling in Tractography using Autoencoders}), a generative method to provide new, anatomically plausible streamlines that enhances the spatial coverage of an existing tractogram.
-We demonstrate that the method can be specially useful to reliably fill bundles that are poorly populated in tractograms.
-The method allows to circumvent the difficulties of a given tracking method on regions where a low local orientation signal prevents a streamline to be propagated or privileges a given orientation.
-Conventional local orientation integration methods, global optimization methods, microstructure-informed methods, or yet deep learning-based tracking methods (where the training data might be implicitly impacted by the mentioned effect) might equally benefit from the proposed approach.
+We presented GESTA (\textit{Generative Sampling in Bundle Tractography using Autoencoders}), a generative method to provide new, anatomically plausible streamlines that enhance the spatial coverage of an existing tractogram.
+We demonstrate that the method can be particularly useful to reliably fill bundles that are poorly populated in tractograms.
+The method allows to circumvent the difficulties of a given tracking method on regions where a local orientation signal may prevent a streamline to be propagated due to an excessively low value, or privilege a given orientation.
+GESTA employs a novel global approach, based on a latent space sampling method, to generate complete streamlines in a bundle-wise fashion.
+As shown by our results, the produced generative tractograms provide an increase in the WM volume coverage over the baselines' across a wide set of datasets and underlying tractography methods (see the Supplementary Materials for additional evidence), even when using exclusively the available sets of seeds (\textit{unassisted seeding mode}).
+When using auxiliary seeds from a helper atlas (\textit{assisted seeding mode}), our generative framework allows to generate streamlines for bundles that conventional tractography methods are unable to extract.
+The newly generated streamlines can be used to leverage the results of an existing tractogram: GESTA can be conveniently used on the result of any tractography method to improve the provided spatial coverage.
+Thus, conventional local orientation integration methods, global optimization methods, microstructure-informed methods, or yet deep learning-based tracking methods (where the training data might be implicitly impacted by the mentioned effect) might equally benefit from the proposed approach.

-By its {\em generative} nature, our approach is fundamentally different from other retrospective tractogram improvement strategies, such as the SIFT \citep{Smith:Neuroimage:2015} or COMMIT frameworks \citep{Daducci:TMI:2015}.
-These approaches are \textit{filtering} methods seeking to improve the fit of the streamlines present in a tractogram to the diffusion orientation signal or the tissue microstructure by typically removing streamlines with a poor fit.